JAEarly/MIL-Manim/README.md

 # MIL Manim

-This is a demo animation for Multiple Instance Learning made in Manim (https://github.com/ManimCommunity/manim).
+This is a demo animation for Multiple Instance Learning made in [Manim](https://github.com/ManimCommunity/manim).
 It is a simple video (just over one minute) that demonstrates how a MIL pipeline works.

 ## Usage